Nols ransomware removal instructions

 What is Nols?

-Belonging to the Djvu ransomware family, Nols is a piece of malicious software.
-It is designed to encrypt data and demand a ransom for its decryption (i.e. payment for a decryption tool and unique key).
-During the encryption process all files are renamed with the ".nols" extensions.
-Therefore, a file titled something like "1.jpg" appears like "1.jpg.nols", and so forth for all the affected files.
-After this process is complete, Nols creates a text file - "_readme.txt" and drops it into every folder.
+Belonging to the Djvu ransomware family, Nols is malicious software designed to encrypt data and demand ransom payments for decryption (i.e., purchase of a decryption tool and unique key).
+During the encryption process, all files are renamed with the ".nols" extension.
+Therefore, "1.jpg" becomes "1.jpg.nols" and so on for all affected files.
+After this process is complete, Nols creates a text file ("_readme.txt"), which it stores in all folders.

-The ransom note within the "_readme.txt" states that the victim's data has been encrypted.
-To decrypt it, the user will need the decryption software and unique key (generated individually for each victim).
+The ransom message within the "_readme.txt" file states that the victim's data has been encrypted, and to recover files, decryption software and a unique key (generated individually for each victim) is required.
 These tools can be purchased from the developers of Nols.
-To prove their ability to restore the data, the cyber criminals offer to decrypt one file for free.
-They will do so, as long as it does not contain valuable information (likely implying that it cannot be a database, backup, large excel sheet and similar).
-The size of the ransom is 980 USD.
-However, the message states that if users contact the criminals in 72 hours, the price will be reduced by fifty percent.
-There are email addresses provided and victims are informed that if they do not receive a response in 6 hours, they are to check their "Spam/Junk" folder for it.
-The note also claims that without buying these tools, users will not be able to recover their data.
-Unfortunately, this is often true.
-Usually, ransomware programs use strong encryptions, which cannot be "cracked" by any free decryption software.
-In most cases, only the software, which encrypted the data is capable of decrypting it.
-Despite this, it is expressly advised against communicating with cyber criminals or meeting the ransom demands.
-In most cases of ransomware infection, even when victims pay - they do not receive any decryption tools.
-Thereby leaving their data permanently damaged.
-The only possible solution is restoring the encrypting from a backup.
-However, one had to be made before the infection and stored separately.
+To prove their ability to restore data, the cyber criminals offer to decrypt one file free of charge.
+They will do so, as long as the file does not contain 'valuable information' (likely implying that it cannot be a database, backup, large excel sheet, or similar).
+The size of ransom is 980 USD, however, the message states that if users contact the criminals within 72 hours, the cost is reduced by fifty percent.
+There are email addresses provided and victims are informed that if they do not receive a response within six hours, they should check their "Spam/Junk" folders.
+The message also claims that, without purchasing these tools, users will not be able to recover their data.
+Unfortunately, this is often accurate.
+Ransomware programs use strong encryptions, which cannot be "cracked" by any free decryption software.
+In most cases, only the software that encrypted the data is capable of decoding it.
+Despite this, do not communicate with cyber criminals or meet their ransom demands.
+In most cases of ransomware infections, victims receive no decryption tools even if they pay.
+Their data remains permanently damaged.
+The only solution is to restore the encrypted files from a backup, if one was made before the infection and stored separately.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-All ransomware shares many similarities in-between; e.g. Werd, Uta, PAY IT OR LOST IT, OmniSphere are akin to Nols.
-All malicious programs of this type encrypt data and demand ransoms to be paid.
-They differ by the cryptographic algorithm they use (symmetric or asymmetric) and the size of the ransom.
-Cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as transactions made in such are difficult/impossible to trace.
-Manual decryption (without interference of a certain ransomware's developers) is impossible, unless the software is still in development and/or has flaws/bugs.
-To ensure data safety from data encrypting and damaging attacks, it is recommenced to keep backups in unplugged storage devices and/or remote servers.
+All ransomware shares many similarities.
+For example, Werd, Uta, PAY IT OR LOST IT, and OmniSphere are akin to Nols.
+Malicious programs of this type encrypt data and demand ransoms to be paid.
+They differ by the cryptographic algorithm used (symmetric or asymmetric) and size of ransom.
+Cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as these transactions are difficult/impossible to trace.
+Manual decryption (without the involvement of ransomware developers) is impossible, unless the software is still in development and/or has flaws/bugs.
+To ensure data safety from data encryption and damaging attacks, keep backups on unplugged storage devices and/or remote servers.
 Ideally, multiple copies should be stored in different locations.

 How did ransomware infect my computer?